 Recessive inherited retinal dystrophies are ideal targets for gene therapy

-HORAMA develops rAAV-based gene therapy products for inherited ophthalmic diseases.
-HORAMA targets inherited, monogenic, blinding retinal dystrophies for which no approved treatment exists.
+HORAMA develops rAAV-based gene therapy products for inherited ophthalmic diseases such as monogenic retinal dystrophies for which no approved treatment exists.

 Rétinitis pigmentosa can be inherited in an autosomal dominant, autosomal recessive (60% of cases of RP), or X-linked manner.
 Genetic counselling should be provided to affected individuals and their families once the mode of inheritance has been identified by analysis of the family history or molecular testing (Source: Orphanet).
-Retinitis pigmentosa is the most common form of inherited retinal dystrophy (50%), and no approved treatment is currently available.
+At 50% of all retinal dystrophies and prevalence ranges between 1/1,000 (Africa, Oceania, Asia) and 1/4,000 in other countries, retinitis pigmentosa is the most common form of inherited retinal dystrophy.
+There are no approved treatments for retinitis pigmentosa currently available.

 Pigmentary retinopathies are characterised by

 Decreased vision in dim light, visual field constriction, and decreased visual acuity make daily activities such as moving or reading more difficult.

 Non-syndromic retinitis pigmentosa is the most common disease in this group (60% of cases).
 Leber congenital amaurosis accounts for 5% of cases.

 Decreased central visual acuity make critical skills like facial recognition and reading more difficult.
 Stargardt disease is the most common disease in this group (50% of cases)